-Applying the Foot Support Strap is quick and easy!
-Watch the video and read all instructions carefully before applying the Foot Support Straps for maximum benefit.
+Applying the Quick Tape Foot Support Strap is quick and easy!
+Watch the video and read all instructions carefully before applying for maximum benefit.

-Make sure your hands and feet are dry and clean of powders, lotions, oils, and dirt.
+Make sure your foot and hands are clean and dry, no lotions, creams, oils or powders.
 Shave any hair from the top of the foot.
-While seated, place cloth-side down on a clean hard surface.
+While seated, place Quick Tape cloth-side down on a clean hard surface.
 Sections D and E should be pointed toward you.
-Use your big toes to secure tabs B and C, so your hands are free to peel off sections A, D, and E.
+You can use your toes to secure tabs B and C, so your hands are free to peel off sections A, D, and E.

 Place the ball of your foot in front of section A with your heel lifted.
 Keeping your foot centered between sections B and C, slide the strap forward until it stops just behind the big toe knuckle and small toe knuckle (The 1st and 5th metatarsal heads).

 Set your heel down between heel tabs D and E. Remove backing from section B and C.

-Lift your foot off the floor and point your toes while pulling back firmly on sections D and E. Wrap sections D and E around the back of the heel bone, with one overlapping the other.
+Lift your foot off the floor and point your toes.
+While pulling back gently on sections D and E, wrap sections D and E around the back of the heel bone, with one overlapping the other.
 Do not wrap any higher than the heel bone to avoid interfering with the Achilles tendon.

-Activate the adhesive by firmly rubbing the entire strap vigorously for 10 to 15 seconds for best adhesion.
+It is important to activate the adhesive by firmly rubbing the entire strap vigorously for 10 to 15 seconds for best adhesion.
 If applied correctly, pain should be absent or significantly reduced.

-Each Foot Support Strap lasts between two to five days depending on use, body type, and humidity.
-You can take a normal shower and wear your Support Strap with any footwear, though long baths, hot tubs, swimming, excessive sweating, and high humidity climates will shorten the effective life of the strap.
+Each Quick Tape Foot Support Strap lasts up to 7 days depending on body type, humidity and activity level.
+Just pat dry after showering and wear Quick Tape with any footwear.
+Long baths, hot tubs, swimming, excessive sweating, and high humidity climates may shorten the effective life of the strap.